rust-lang/rust/src/doc/trpl/hello-cargo.md

 Hello, world!
 ```

-Notice that we didn’t re-build the project this time.
+Notice that this example didn’t re-build the project.
 Cargo figured out that
-we hadn’t changed the source file, and so it just ran the binary.
-If we had
+the hasn’t changed, and so it just ran the binary.
+If you'd modified your
-made a modification, we would have seen it do both:
+program, Cargo would have built the file before running it, and you would have
+seen something like this:

 ```bash
 $ cargo run